 - At this time, the Career Pathways Program scholarships are not available for the online version of the BioWork course that has all the laboratory activities in the final week of the class.
 To find more information about these scholarships, available through the Career Pathway Scholarship Program, please visit the following website: Financial Resources for Workforce Continuing Education Programs

 STATE CERTIFICATION EXAM AND REVIEW COURSES

-Wake Tech offers the State Certification Exam for Process Technicians, usually two or three times a year (June, January / February, and September).
+Wake Tech offers the State Certification Exam for Process Technicians for students that have completed and passed the BioWork Program.
 The exam is voluntary and cost is $55.
 The test is administered by Castle Worldwide; only students that have a BioWork certificate will receive scores from Castle.
 For more information and an application, please visit the Castle Worldwide website.

 |Process Technician State Certification Exam Schedule|